 Author, Retired Consumer Advocate

 Growing up on a Kansas farm, Joyce Woodard Pejakovich spent her childhood surrounded by animals, both pets and livestock.
 As a mother to her own three children, she never raised an eyebrow at the dogs and occasional cat that were brought home, often without pre-approval.
-Now a grandmother to nine, all of whom love animals, she shares her home with her husband, Chaplain (Colonel) George Pejakovich, USA Retired, and their 65-pound standard poodle Jäger.
+A grandmother to nine, all of whom love animals, she shared her home with her husband, Chaplain (Colonel) George Pejakovich, USA Retired, and their 65-pound standard poodle Jäger.

 The Strawberry Festival is the first book in the Fables from the Farm Series, a collection inspired by the stories told to the author by her father when she was a little girl growing up on a rural Kansas farm in the 1940s and 50s.